ui5experts/ui5-schemas/README.md

 ## Features

+### Custom Origin
+Install schemas from any origin: Use the CDN, a downloaded SDK or even your own remote system.

 ### Multi-SDK Support
 Use the 'OpenUI5', 'OpenUI5 Nightly' or 'SAPUI5' SDK for your project.

 ### Multi-Version Support
 Use any available OpenUI5/SAPUI5 version in your project.
-Switch versions with ease.
+Switch versions with ease!

 ## Known Limitations